skip to main text

 1. Step 1 Enable wired LAN in the LAN settings.

 Select (Setup) or Settings on HOME screen >Printer settings > LAN settings > Advanced > TCP/IP settings > IPv4, enter the specified IP address, subnet mask, and default gateway.
-If an DNS server or proxy server has also been specified, enter them.
+If a DNS server or proxy server has also been specified, enter them.

 Note